BartMassey/wordle5/README.md

 process the dictionaries.
 Rust I/O performance is a bit wack.

+The `main` branch uses a recursive solver.
+The branch `nonrecursive-solvify` in this repo makes the solver iterative using an explicit stack.
+It is not noticeably faster currently, but that appears to be a function of the already-rapid solver time.

 I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.